fabius/kccs-pcd-2020/DOCUMENTATION.md

 * of a relation between a target and another individual and
 * that individual's phone number.

-To address this issue a privately disclosed information only known to both contacts that want to interact with another, such as a date of last interaction, is salted onto the combination before being hashed.
+To address this issue a salt is introduced.
+The salt consists of privately disclosed information only known to both contacts that want to interact with each other, such as a date of last interaction.

 ![1](media/2.JPG)